Appointing a property agent

 - respond quickly to requests for maintenance or repairs

-- act in your best interests, such as when getting quotes
+- act in your best interests, including when getting quotes

-- guide prospective tenants on their inspections (unless you tell them otherwise in writing).
+- accompany and guide prospective tenants on their inspections (unless you tell them otherwise in writing).

 Ending an appointment